wp-plugins/clicface-trombi/readme.txt

 = I can not run the plugin.
 Where can I find help? = If you need help, feel free to contact us using the [Support Ticket System](http://support.clicface.com/).
 You can also post a question on [the WordPress forum dedicated to the plugin](http://wordpress.org/tags/clicface-trombi?forum_id=10).

+*You can check more FAQ [on our website](http://www.clicface.com/faq).*

 == Screenshots ==
 Screenshots are available on the [Clicface Trombi plugin website](http://www.clicface.com/screenshots).

 == Changelog ==
+= 1.06 =
+* Fixing picture attachment notice

+= 1.05 =
+* Improving CSS styles for easier customization

+= 1.04 =
+* Improving lightbox

+= 1.03 =
+* Adding the choice to open the staff person's details in the same window, a new window or a lightbox
+* Adding an option to add a link to the previous page on the staff person's detail page
+* Adding an option to move the page to the content on each employee's page
+* Improving the setting page

+= 1.02 =
+* Adding grid display with custom colors
+* Adding lines between employees for better readability (list display)

 = 1.01 =
 * Initial import

+== Upgrade Notice ==
+= 1.03 =
+Please revalidate all the settings in the Clicface Trombi tab of the Admin Section to take into account all new settings.